Shomshuklla: White Bee (2016)

-Starring Tanu Kurien Vaswani and Sumanto Chattopadhyay, White Bee is a film where a couple meet, after a separation – perhaps for the last time.
+Starring Tanu Kurien Vaswani and Sumanto Chattopadhyay, White Bee is a film where a couple meets, after a separation – perhaps for the last time.
 The woman seems vulnerable, broken by the failed marriage.
 The man appears blasé about the break-up.
 If he expresses any doubts, they are about the ability of his wife to cope with the big bad world outside the cocoon of marriage.
-But as the story unfolds, it emerges that the woman is resilient and it is he who is vulnerable – and needy of the shelter of their togetherness.
+But as the story unfolds, it emerges that the woman is resilient, and it is he who is vulnerable – and needy of the shelter of their togetherness.

 Mixed Medium (2017)

-Starring Teesay, Mixed Medium is a story of the artists portraying the difference between their real and reel life.
-It is a journey of how surreal their work and life is whereas in real life, a simple cup of coffee can enlighten their day.
-Life full of mixed mediums and a way they live their life sometimes artistically or sometimes intellectually.
-They may be in their dream world with full of aspirations but it's the rain that brings them to reality.
+The film Mixed Medium [28], starring Teesay, explores the lives of artists as they navigate the contrast between their real and reel lives.
+It is a journey of how surreal their work and life are, whereas in real life, a simple cup of coffee can enlighten their day.
+Life full of mixed mediums and a way they live their life, sometimes artistically or sometimes intellectually.
+They may be in their dream world, full of aspirations but it's the rain that brings them to reality.
 It's a story of how they rehearse and perform for their stage show, and contradict to that how relax they like to be in their own space.
-Also, you will get the see how romance and love plays critical role in each day of their lives.
+Also, you will get to see how romance and love play a critical role in each day of their lives.

 Flowers and Lap of a Rose (2017)

-Starring Bharat Dabholkar and Ria Patel, Flowers and Lap of a Rose is a story of an established poet and the magic of his verse.
-It's a story of finding a world in your dreams.
-One odd day something deep and romantic sensation pushed him and he decided to pen a new sonnet.
-As the poet started writing this new poem he began to sail in a reverie with this charismatic girl of obsession.
+Starring Bharat Dabholkar and Ria Patel, Flowers and Lap of a Rose is a story of an established poet where the poet's writing of a new sonnet was inspired by his love of a charismatic girl.